Berkshire County League: Football

 Note: From 1972 to 2012, football state championships were separated by region, so there would be multiple champions from each division.
-From 1972 to 1977 and from 1997 to 2008, it was split between Eastern Mass and Central/Western Mass and there would be two champions in each division.
-From 1978 to 1996 and from 2009 to 2012 Central and Western Mass split so there would be three champions in each division.
-In 2013 everything was combined and therefore only allowed one state champion per division.
+From 1972 to 1977 and from 1997 to 2008, it was split between Eastern Mass and Central/Western Mass, with two champions in each division.
+From 1978 to 1996 and from 2009 to 2012, Central and Western Mass split, resulting in three champions in each division.
+In 2013, everything was combined and therefore only allowed one state champion per division.